decentralised-dataexchange/eudi-wallet/README.md

 ## About

-This repository hosts source code for Python port for EBSI wallet.
+This repository hosts the source code for the Python port for the EBSI wallet.
 This implementation uses ES256K (ECDSA) signing algorithm.

 ## Release Status

-Work in progress and codebased is not stable.
+Work in progress, and the codebase is not stable.

 ## Installation